grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Every so often they would come across a non-perishable food crate, and they would have to interrupt their re-arranging work to unpack the food and bring it up to the galley to be stowed.

 [//]: # (Early-evening: day 1, run to Stilt City)
-It ended up taking a few hours to complete a first pass at rearranging hold.
+It ended up taking a few hours to complete a first pass at rearranging the hold.
 When Hemi felt like the weight distribution might be good, he left Owen and Bastian smoking in the cargo hold while he ran up to the control room.
 There, Hemi and Percy made slight adjustments to the trim of the boat, before Hemi returned to the cargo hold to move a few more crates around.
 It took another hour and three more trips up to the control room before Hemi was happy with the way the cargo sat and the boat was trimmed.

 "Fuckin' eh Hemi," said Gregory when Hemi was finally settled back into the control room, "seemed like the boat was trim enough when we left the fuckin' depot.
 Didn't slow us down none."